techidaily/site-article-posts/source/_posts/in-2024-5-pro-photoshop-tricks-that-newbies-must-know.md

 ![smart portrait feature settings](https://images.wondershare.com/filmora/article-images/2022/photoshop-photo-editing-tips-2.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/620kcQ7Dw7w?si=a5ussGs5HV7sG3hF" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### 3\.
 Tip 3: Skin Smoothing – Neural Filter

 Who does not want to make their skin look glow and smooth in the pictures?
 Adobe Photoshop comprises neural filters powered by AI through which you can effortlessly smooth your skin with a natural touch.
 For this, head to “Filter” and then choose “Neural Filter” from the list.
 Now tap on “Featured Filters” and then select “Skin Smoothing” from the given options.